jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

-actors are exploiting Cobalt Strikes malleable command\-and\-control features to customize default settings of the frameworks Beacon backdoor and defeat detection.2021 Cyber Threat Intelligence Report9Attack tools are evolving Threat actors are evolving their own custom loaders to deliver Cobalt Strike.
+actors are exploiting Cobalt Strikes malleable command\-and\-control features to customize default settings of the frameworks Beacon backdoor and defeat detection.
+Organizations need to adopt new defensive tools that can counter this growing threat.
+9
+2021 Cyber Threat Intelligence Report
+Attack tools are evolving
+Threat actors are evolving their own custom loaders to deliver Cobalt Strike.
-Notably, attackers developed several custom Cobalt Strike loaders to facilitate the SolarWinds campaign.31 Accenture CTI has seen the popularity of the tool surge in the first three months of 2021\.Beyond the intensifying use of Cobalt Strike by opportunistic name and shame ransomware groups such as REvil (also known as Sodinokibi) and Egregor, Hades ransomware operators have also abused the tool to deploy their ransomware.32 These ransomware attacks affected multiple victims between
+Notably, attackers developed several custom Cobalt Strike loaders to facilitate the SolarWinds campaign.31 Accenture CTI has seen the popularity of the tool surge in the first three months of 2021\.
+Beyond the intensifying use of Cobalt Strike by opportunistic name and shame ransomware groups such as REvil (also known as Sodinokibi)and Egregor, Hades ransomware operators have also abused the tool to deploy their ransomware.32 These ransomware attacks affected multiple victims between
-December 2020 and March 2021\.Accenture CTI also observed a Cobalt Strike Beacon\-type payload in malware hosted on infrastructure, likely associated withthe newly identified cyber espionage group HAFNIUM.33 HAFNIUM reportedly used zero\-day exploits against critical
+December 2020 and March 2021\.
+Accenture CTI also observed a Cobalt Strike Beacon\-type payload in malware hosted on infrastructure, likely associated with the newly identified cyber espionage group HAFNIUM.33 HAFNIUM reportedly used zero\-day exploits against critical
 Microsoft Exchange vulnerabilities, which
+Microsoft publicly disclosed in March 2021\.34
+Malware is merging
-Microsoft publicly disclosed in March 2021\.34Malware is merging Accenture CTI has identified overlaps between the infrastructure of the information\-stealing malware EvilGrab and
+Accenture CTI has identified overlaps between the infrastructure of the information\-stealing malware EvilGrab and